D-Kay6/Infuse-TS/README.md

 }
 ```

-You can also use the `@Inject` decorator to inject dependencies into a class field.
+You can also use the `@Inject` decorator to Inject dependencies into a class field.

 ```typescript
 import { Injectable, Inject, Scope } from 'infuse-ts';